jacobcassidy/docker-wordpress-setup/README.md

 The following are run in the command line within your local project directory unless otherwise noted:

 1. Run `git clone git@github.com:jacobcassidy/wp-starter-docker.git` in the parent directory where you want your project directory nested.
-2. Rename the cloned directory from "wp-starter-docker" to your project name.
+2. Rename the cloned directory from "wp-starter-docker" to your project name and cd into it.
 3. Rename the `.env-example` file to `.env`.
 4. Update the `.env` file with the usernames, passwords, unique port number (allows connecting with multiple DB containers), local file path, and local domain your project will use.
-5. If using the Ray app, run: `composer install` to install the composer Ray package and dependencies.
-This will create the `/vendor` directory and `composer.lock` file within your project directory.
+5. If you will be using the Ray app, install the composer Ray package and dependencies with `composer install`, which will create the `/vendor` directory and `composer.lock` file within your project directory.
+Otherwise, follow the [If NOT using the Ray app for debugging instructions](#if-not-using-the-ray-app-for-debugging).
 6. In the `/localhost-network/certs` directory you created in the __First Time Setup__ instructions above, create the SSL certs for the HTTPS protocol using the command: `mkcert yourlocaldomain.tld`.
 Make sure you replace "yourlocaldomain.tld" with the local domain name you specified in your `.env` file.
 7. Rename the created certs from `yourlocaldomain.tld-key.pem` to `yourlocaldomain.tld.key` and `yourlocaldomain.tld.pem` to `yourlocaldomain.tld.crt`
 8. Open the [Docker Desktop](https://www.docker.com/products/docker-desktop/) app so the Docker engine is on.